sassoftware/sas-portal-app/IMPLEMENTATION.md

     </tr>
 </table>

+Legend:

-* These abilities apply to pages in groups that this person is an admin of.
+<sup>1</sup> These abilities apply to pages in groups that this person is an admin of.
 For pages in a group where the user is not an admin user, their capabilities follow the Standard User capabilities.

-** A standard user can select to Add a page to their view that the content administrator has made available to them as an "Available" type of shared page, but can not create a new Shared Available Page to share with others.
+<sup>2</sup> A standard user can select to Add a page to their view that the content administrator has made available to them as an "Available" type of shared page, but can not create a new Shared Available Page to share with others.

 ## Editing Portlet Content